hashicorp/terraform-provider-influxdb/website/docs/r/database.html.md

 * `name` - (Required) The name for the database.
 This must be unique on the InfluxDB server.
+* `retention_policies` - (Optional) A list of retention policies for specified database

+Each `retention_policies` supports the following:

+* `name` - (Required) The name of the retention policy
+* `duration` - (Required) The duration for retention policy, format of duration can be found at InfluxDB Documentation
+* `replication` - (Optional) Determines how many copies of data points are stored in a cluster.
+Not applicable for single node / Open Source version of InfluxDB.
+Default value of 1.
+* `default` - (Optional) Marks current retention policy as default.
+Default value is false.

 ## Attributes Reference